 We secured our tickets months ago, and watched the social media and TV coverage of all the festivals he’s played this summer.
 But tonight’s the night us Mancunians have been waiting for.
-Liam’s biggest solo gig to date.
+This is the biggest solo gig to date for Liam Gallagher.
 50,000 fans, all ages, all there for him.
 Oh and don’t call it Old Trafford, whatever you do.

 The trams are absolutely packed, and very hot but everyone is happy and as usual at a northern gig people chat and smile with strangers and its all so exciting.

 As we arrive at LCCC security are working hard checking we all get in safely and the queue moves swiftly.